chasingmaxwell/chasingmaxwell-blog/source/_posts/From-Nodeunit-to-Jest.md

 date: 2017-08-25 18:30:49
 ---

 Have you been using a tried-and-true testing framework for years and wondered whether it might ever be worth it to migrate over to one of the scrappy newcomers?
-Maybe you wished someone would write up a practical comparison or put together a simple how-to-guide to ease the transition?
+Maybe you've wished someone would write up a practical comparison or put together a simple how-to-guide to ease the transition.
 This was exactly the situation in which we found ourselves on a team that had long used Nodeunit.
 We decided to take the jump and switched a newer project over to [Jest](https://facebook.github.io/jest/https://facebook.github.io/jest/).
 What follows is a practical guide born out of that experience.

 <!-- more -->